Aeroluna/LunaCoopMod/README.md

 Infested Marines were not worth investing into over Bunkers because they are timed.
 The solution?
 Make them free!
 Can now choose to invest in a Bunker for immediate units and static defense, or a Barracks for a long-term investment and slightly stronger infantry.

+- Added Infested Rockets weapon from Versus to Infested Marines.

+Despite Infested Marines and Infested Troopers being different units, they are pretty much identical.
+This should give Infested Marines their own niche as a long-range anti-armor AA option, something Stukov doesn't have.

+- Increased duration of infested troopers from 30 to 60.

+Infested troopers were previously reliant on the infantry duration mastery.
+This should increase their consistency without the mastery.

-- Reduced the cooldown of Spawn Infested Civilians from 60 seconds to 15 seconds.
+- Reduced the cooldown of Spawn Infested Civilians ability from 60 seconds to 15 seconds.
 - Reduced the amount of Infested Civilians created from 8 to 2.

 Instead of creating huge waves, the Infested Colonist Compound now does many smaller waves.
 Each infestation upgrade still doubles the amount of infested spawned.